 Griquas had de Beers and could offer some mining jobs but Kimberley stuck between the Karoo and the Kalahari was not a very attractive location for top class players.

 There wasn’t much patcice sessions, “the players just lived too far apart” laments Kirkpatrick.
-“So we relied on the dedication, the confidence of the players”.
+“So we relied on the dedication, and the confidence of the players”.

 Both Kirkpatrick and Mannetjies Roux recall that there wasn’t much of a gameplan for the day.